d3b4g/leonids/_posts/enum.md

 #### Enumerating Domain ACLs

 ##### Description:

-ACLs (Access Control Lists) are the settings that define what objects get access to other objects in Active Directory.
+Access Control Lists are the settings that define what objects get access to other objects in Active Directory.
 There are two types of ACLs:

 - **Discretionary access control list (DACL):** This defines the security principals which are either granted or denied access to a securable object.

 - **System access control list (SACL):** This grants power to administrators to log the access attempts made to secured objects.

 ![source-01](/img/enu10.PNG){: .align-left}